-The Trust's annual agreed trajectory is a total of 63 cases during 2016/17.
-Each case is also reviewed to see whether there were any lapses in care - a lapse in care means that correct processes were not fully adhered to, therefore the Trust did not do everything it could to try to prevent a C. difficile infection.
-During Quarter 1 2016/17 UHB reported 24 cases in total, of which 9\ had lapses in care.
+The Trust's annual agreed trajectory is a total of 63 cases during 2016/17, although NHS Improvement (NHSI) and the local Clinical Commissioning Group (CCG) measure the Trust against lapses in care.
+A lapse in care means that correct processes were not fully adhered to, and therefore the Trust had not done everything it could to try to prevent a C. difficile infection.
+Every case is reviewed with the CCG to identify whether any lapses in care occurred.

+During Quarter 2 2016/17 UHB reported 23 cases in total, of which 9 had lapses in care.
 The Trust uses a post infection review (PIR) tool with the local Clinical Commissioning Group to identify whether there were any lapses in care which the Trust can learn from.